thanos-io/thanos/docs/caching.md

 ## Query frontend cache

-Query Frontend supports caching query results and reuses them on subsequent queries.
+Query Frontend supports caching query results and label requests.
+Query results are reuses on subsequent queries.
 If the cached results are incomplete, Query Frontend calculates the required subqueries and executes them in parallel on downstream queriers.
 Query Frontend can optionally align queries with their step parameter to improve the cacheability of the query results.

-# Configuration for memcached
+# Configurations for memcached

-## Base configuration
+## [memcached] Base configuration

 Each component can be configured with the following base configuration.